iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 synchronizing iterations of a versioned dataset over time, as well as the DVC 1.0 performance improvements over prior releases.

+_Note: In these examples, the local file count refers to the number of files inside the original tracked directory.
+The number of files present in the DVC cache will differ slightly, since the DVC cache will contain an additional file representing the tracked directory itself, but the end result is that both DVC and rclone will both need to query for the same number of files (i.e. the number of files in the cache directory)._

 **Local directory w/1 file, S3 bucket w/1M total files**
 ![benchmarks](/uploads/images/2020-07-03/dvc_rclone_bench2.svg 'DVC 1.0 vs rclone performance comparison')

 In this example, we are testing a simple scenario in which the local directory contains 1 file and the S3 bucket contains approximately 1 million files.

+In this case, in DVC 0.91 we essentially get lucky that our default choice for S3 happens to be the first query method.
+If we ran this same scenario with a Google Drive remote (where the 0.91 default choice is the second query method) instead of S3, we would see a very long runtime for DVC 0.91.

+Also note that here, rclone is able to determine that with a single local file to query, it should use the first query method instead of defaulting to the second method.

 _Note: We are unsure of the reason for the rclone runtime difference with and without `--no-traverse` for this scenario, but rclone does do some computation